 Our counselors work with your employees to get to the heart of the issues and help them begin the healing process.
 Whenever possible, counseling is completed within the EAP “short-term” counseling model.
 If further counseling or other treatment outside of EAC is needed, our counselors will assist with an appropriate referral.

-EAC offers phone consultation(s), as needed, to discuss employee performance and behavior.
+EAC offers phone consultation(s) to discuss employee performance and behavior.
 Additionally, our services include counseling sessions that are coordinated with an organization's disciplinary procedures to address and correct specific behavior in the workplace.
-We also work with employers when employees test positive for drugs or alcohol and employers wish to offer our services in lieu of discharge
+We assist employers when employees test positive for drugs or alcohol and employers wish to offer our services in lieu of discharge

 Unfortunately, difficult events may occur that impact your employees and your workplace.
 While we hope that you never have a need for this service, we provide high priority response to support you and your employees.
 A fatal accident or other unexpected event can paralyze your work team.
 We can implement a comprehensive and immediate response to assist you and your employees to move through the event.